 Death came to me in two ways during high school.
 The first was the assassination of the President John F. Kennedy.
-Kennedy was a very popular/inspiring man who set us on a path towards the moon and brought youth into politics, among many other accomplishments.
-(Kept us out of WW3 during the Cuban Missile crisis) Every one of my generation remembers where they were when the news came from Dallas.
+Kennedy was a very popular/inspiring young man who set us on a path towards the moon and kept us out of WW3 nuclear war during the Cuban Missile crisis.
+Every one of my generation remembers where they were when the news came from Dallas.
 I was in English class just before lunch when our teacher walked in looking very shaken.
 He announced to us that the president had been assassinated.
 You could hear a pin drop.
 This did not happen in America.
 Little did we know that Kennedy was just the first of many in the Sixties.

 I remember getting out for lunch and sitting very quietly with my friends trying to comprehend what had happened.
 These days violence and mass shootings are so common place, but in 1963, it was new and a sign that the times were changing.

 The second incident was even more shocking because it was close and personal.
-One of my friends and a real presence at Berkeley High was Jim Shobring.
+One of my Illudian brothers at Berkeley High was a guy named Jim Shobring.
 Jim was a natural born leader, super smart and wildly popular.
 He wasn’t flashy, but very steady or so it seemed.
 I remember his welcome counsel one time when some girl broke up with me.
 He just seemed older and wiser than most of us.
 One day just 6 weeks before we were going to graduate, Jim didn’t come to school.
 This wasn’t that unusual.
 We all cut class or a whole day of school with faked notes in our senior year (I always got caught) so no one thought much about it in the beginning.
 We all laughed that Jim was with some girl on a beach in Marin.

 As time went by and no there was no news of his re-appearance we started to take it more seriously.
 Had he run away?
 We formed teams and searched all the secret spots he might be.
 Nothing.
 I finally went home and over the radio came the news Jim had killed himself, a suicide.
 I remember half collapsing into the shelf the radio was on.
 My mother came running and put her arms around me while I started crying uncontrollably.
 This was not supposed to happen.